BerkeleyLearnVerify/Scenic/docs/options.rst

 	Include Scenic's internals in backtraces printed for uncaught exceptions.
 	This information will probably only be useful if you are developing Scenic.

+	This option can be enabled from the Python API using `scenic.setDebuggingOptions`.

 .. option:: --pdb

 	If an error occurs, enter the Python interactive debugger :mod:`pdb`.
 	Implies the :option:`-b` option.

+	This option can be enabled from the Python API using `scenic.setDebuggingOptions`.

 .. option:: --pdb-on-reject

 	If a scene/simulation is rejected (so that another must be sampled), enter :mod:`pdb`.
 	Implies the :option:`-b` option.

+	This option can be enabled from the Python API using `scenic.setDebuggingOptions`.